Preventive Maintenance in Steel Plants | Cryotos

 How Technology and a CMMS Lift PM in a Steel Plant

-Spreadsheets, paper checklists, and whiteboards work until they don’t.
+Spreadsheets, paper checklists, and whiteboards work until they don't.
 A steel plant with hundreds of critical assets and thousands of yearly PM tasks needs a system.
-The right tools do three jobs at once.
+Vibration sensors on rolling mill bearings and thermal sensors on furnace panels push live data to the CMMS — GE research shows condition-based triggers can cut unplanned maintenance cost by up to 30%.

 Steel plants on Cryotos typically report 30% less downtime and 25% faster MTTR.
 Most plants pay back the CMMS inside 12 months.
-For more, read our deeper guides on CMMS for steel industry and how to build a maintenance schedule.

 Conclusion: Make PM the Default in Your Steel Plant

 Preventive maintenance is the foundation of profitable, safe, and stable steel production.
-The cost of doing it well is a fraction of the cost of the breakdowns it prevents.
 Plants that still rely on spreadsheets and reactive firefighting are paying twice: once in surprise repairs and once in lost production.
+Move the program into a CMMS.
+Run the schedule.
+Watch the KPIs.
+The downtime drops and the plant feels different inside three months.
+When breakdowns occur despite PM efforts, structured root cause analysis is essential — see our guide on how to use fishbone diagrams to eliminate maintenance problems.

 Want to see Cryotos run on your blast furnace, rolling mill, and crane fleet?
 Book a free 30-minute demo and we will set up sample PMs and a KPI dashboard tailored to your plant.